KoikDaisy/KK_VRHeadSizeAdjust/README.md

 ## Introduction
 Adds new slider to body menu for setting head size only in VR.

+Sometimes characters in Koikatsu may look a bit like sports mascots once you view them in VR, even if they look okay in 2D.
+This plugin allows for a quick fix using a simple slider.

 ### Compatible with:
 * Koikatu
 * KoikatuVR